-Gallbladder removal surgery in private clinic abroad for NHS patients without NHS waiting lists.
-You can chose to have it done abroad if you do not wish wait in NHS queue.
+Gallbladder removal surgery in a private clinic abroad for NHS patients without NHS waiting lists.
+You can choose to have it done abroad if you do not wish to wait in the NHS queue.

 Minimally invasive (laparoscopic) gallbladder removal surgery abroad

 During a laparoscopic treatment abroad, the specialised surgeon makes four small incisions in your abdomen.
-A tube with a tiny video camera is inserted into your abdomen through one of the incisions.
+The surgeon through one of the incisions will insert the tube with a tiny video camera into your abdomen.
 Your surgeon watches a video monitor in the operating room while using surgical tools inserted through the other incisions in your abdomen to remove your gallbladder.
 Often you will be able to go home the same day, though sometimes a one-night stay in the hospital could be recommended.
-In general, you can expect to go home once you’re able to eat and drink without pain and are able to walk unaided.
+You will be able to go home once you’re able to eat and drink without pain and walk unaided.
 It takes about a week to fully recover.
-A laparoscopic treatment isn’t appropriate for everyone.
-In some cases your surgeon may begin with a laparoscopic approach and find it necessary to make a larger incision because of scar tissue from previous operations or complications.
+Laparoscopic treatment isn’t appropriate for everyone.
+In some cases, your surgeon may begin with a laparoscopic approach and find it necessary to make a larger incision because of scar tissue from previous operations or complications.

 Traditional (open) gallbladder removal surgery abroad:

-During an open gallbladder removal surgery your private surgeon makes a 6-inch (15-centimeter) incision in your abdomen below your ribs on your right side.
-The muscle and tissue are pulled back to reveal your liver and gallstone.
+During an open gallbladder removal surgery, your private surgeon makes a 6-inch (15-centimetre) incision in your abdomen below your ribs on your right side.
+As next step surgeon will pull back the muscle and tissue to reveal your liver and gallstone.
 Your surgeon then removes the gallstone.
 Expect to spend two or three days in the hospital recovering.
 Once at home, it may take four to six weeks to fully recover.
-The incision is sutured, and you’re taken to a recovery area.
-An open surgery takes one or two hours.
+As the final step, the doctor will suture incision and you’re taken to a recovery area.
+Open surgery takes one or two hours.

 Why chose to have gallbladder removal surgery abroad